 Shop With Cards That Offer Extended Warranty Protection

 Purchase big-ticket items with a card that offers extended warranty protection.
+The longer your warranty, the more time you have to submit a claim if your product breaks or becomes faulty.

 Use a Mastercard To Purchase Gifts for Picky People